Zackeree/extended-example-project/_hugo_project/content/bootcamp/backend.md

 the backend, it is **highly recommended** to work through the bootcamp section to get a good understanding of what the backend architecture will look like, how to use Kotlin efficienty, and how all of the different pieces of the architecture fit with each other.

-By this point, you should have access to the repo, if not (email me)[mailto:cspath1@ycp.edu] and I will add you.
+By this point, you should have access to the repo, if not [email me](mailto:cspath1@ycp.edu) and I will add you.
 The first thing you are going to want to do after cloning the repo, is take a look at the branches.
 You should see a branch named "master-YourGitHubUsername".
 This branch will effectively act as your master branch.
 It is protected so that only users that have been given the privilege to are allowed to push changes to it.